williain/multitools/doc/guide.rst

 even if they weren't sent to your process.

 That can be used to extend event behaviours when modifying your project.
-You have two processes which communicate, but by listening to their messages you can add behaviours without modifying their code.
+You have two pre-existing processes which communicate, but by adding a third process which listens to their messages you can add behaviours without modifying the original two processes.

 It's also a way to design your project from the start, when used with the LISTENERS meta-target defined in multitools.ipc.host.Supervisor.
 Send it